-Are there prerequisites for a field experience?
+Are there prerequisites courses for a field experience?

-The field experience may be initiated after completing the following courses: HLTH 602, HLTH 612, and HLTH 618.
+The field experience may be initiated after completing the following courses: HLTH 610, HLTH 611, HLTH 614, HLTH 621, and HLTH 624.

 Where can I find a field experience?

 Work closely with your faculty advisor to identify an appropriate site/organization for your field experience.